IDED-TLV/IDED-TLV/README.md

 - 🔍 **Unsupervised Framework**: First transformed the hydrate blockage detection problem into an unsupervised learning task to adapt to varying data distributions under different working conditions and overcome data labeling difficulties.
 - 🧠 **TLV Model**: Proposed a Transformer-LSTM model within the VAE framework, which combined the long-range sequence information extraction ability of Transformer with the sequence generation capability of LSTM.
 - 📊 **Dynamic Weight Adjustment for Threshold Setting**: Proposed a dynamic weight adjustment mechanism that increases the model's sensitivity to subsequent data.
 In practical industrial applications, this improvement facilitates earlier warnings of potential blockages.
-- 📁 **Loop Data forh Hydrate Blockage Detection**: Open-sourced a large-scale loop dataset that can simulate the blockage process of deep-sea pipelines under real-world conditions.
+- 📁 **Loop Data for Hydrate Blockage Detection**: Open-sourced a large-scale loop dataset that can simulate the blockage process of deep-sea pipelines under real-world conditions.

 ![Model Architecture](asset/model.png)